-3. Stop other antibiotic if possible, or use an antibiotic with a narrower spectrum 4.
-Discontinue PPI or H2 blocker therapy if possible
+3. Stop other antibiotic if possible, or use an antibiotic with a narrower spectrum

-5. Avoid anti-peristaltic medications
+4. Discontinue PPI or H2 blocker therapy if possible 5.
+Avoid anti-peristaltic medications

-If severe allergy to vancomycin, may consider fidaxomicin 200mg PO BID x 10 d (very expensive, discuss with pharmacy/ID).
-Repeat C.diff testing not advised.
+If severe allergy to oral vancomycin, give fidaxomicin 200 mg PO BID x 10 days Repeat C.difficile testing for "cure" not recommended